More results...

 5. A public WiFi network can provide secure access

 It is not very difficult for a cybercriminal to create a spoof public wifi network that can capture and store all your data including your personal and financial information.
 Employees on the move are continually using public wifi networks for their mobile devices.
-It is advisable for organisations to issue a virtual private network (VPN) connections which is a safer approach as compared to using open wifi networks.
+It is advisable for organizations to issue virtual private network (VPN) connections which is a safer approach as compared to using open wifi networks.

 Related Blogs